w3c/wai-tutorials/source/page-structure/index.html.erb.md

 type: intro
 ---

-This tutorial shows how to use HTML and WAI-ARIA to improve navigation through a web page and application.
-Proper page structure makes it easier to everyone to understand the content.
-It also facilitates the effectiveness of assistive technology and other alternative devices when they are used to use the web.
+Proper page structure makes it easier for everyone to understand the content.
+It also facilitates the effectiveness of users that use assistive technology or other alternative devices.
+This tutorial shows how to use HTML and WAI-ARIA to improve navigation and orientation on web pages and applications.

-* **[Page Sections](sections.html):** Identify and mark section on pages using HTML5 and WAI-ARIA roles.
-This ensures the purpose of each individual section is conveyed to users.
+* **[Page Sections](sections.html):** Identify and mark up sections on web pages using HTML5 and WAI-ARIA roles.

-* **[Headings](headings.html):** Add logically nested headings of different levels to create sections of content.
+* **[Headings](headings.html):** Add logically nested headings of different levels to label sections of content.

-* **[Content Structure](content.html):** Mark up the content on a page in a way that uses the best available element for the content.
-This allows users to style the content in a way they like and also allows assistive technology to differentiate between types of content.
+* **[Content Structure](content.html):** Mark up the content on a page in a way that uses the best available element.

-* **[Styling](styling.html):** Consistent styling allows users to keep track of their position in the web page and of what is important on the page.
+* **[Styling](styling.html):** Use consistent styling to allow users to keep track of their position in the web page and of what is important on the page.

-* **[In-page Navigation](in-page-navigation.html):** Provide navigation aids that allow users to get to specific sections of a web page more easily.
-Consider using a “table of content” for longer pieces of content.
+* **[In-page Navigation](in-page-navigation.html):** Provide mechanisms to navigate between sections of a web page.
+Consider using a “table of contents” for longer pieces of content.

 ## Why is this important?